stenionobres/AspNetCoreIdentityLab/README.md

 The main namespaces are: `DataTransferObjects`, `EntityFrameworkContexts` and `Migrations`.

-* **DataTransferObjects**: classes that represent the models that map the tables in each database.
+* [DataTransferObjects](./AspNetCoreIdentityLab.Persistence/DataTransferObjects): classes that represent the models that map the tables in each database.

-* **EntityFrameworkContexts**: classes that configure access to databases.
+* [EntityFrameworkContexts](./AspNetCoreIdentityLab.Persistence/EntityFrameworkContexts): classes that configure access to databases.
 In this case study, three databases were used.

-* **Migrations**: classes that represent the migrations that will be applied in each database.
+* [Migrations](./AspNetCoreIdentityLab.Persistence/Migrations): classes that represent the migrations that will be applied in each database.

 ## Authentication x Authorization